andrewm24/Personal-Website/README.md

 - **Satellite passes:** Add another `.satellite` element in `index.html` and reuse the inline SVG `<symbol>` definitions (or create your own) to change the number of flyovers.
 Tweak the inline `--orbit-*` custom properties to reposition or resize each path, and adjust the `drift-*` keyframes in `style.css` to speed up or slow down the motion profile.
+- **WebGL hero preview:** Swap the `SOURCE_URL` constant in the inline module at the bottom of `index.html` to point at a new Luma capture.
+The `hero__visual-stage` styles in `style.css` control the frame, while the `motionchange` custom event emitted from `script.js` pauses the renderer whenever visitors disable animations.
 - **Parallax intensity:** Edit `--parallax-strength` in `style.css` or the `maxOffset` constant inside `script.js` to set how far hero copy should glide during scroll.
 Pair with `starScrollLimit` if you want the background to move more or less than the foreground.